2. Material Accounting policies

 (ii) Defined Benefit Plan

 The liabilities towards defined benefit schemes are determined using the Projected Unit Credit method.
 Actuarial valuation under the Projected Unit Credit method are carried out at the balance sheet date.
 Remeasurement gains/losses arising from experience adjustments and changes in actuarial assumptions are recognised in the period in which they occur in Other Comprehensive Income (OCI).
 These gains/losses which are recognised in OCI are reflected in retained earnings and are not reclassified to Profit or Loss.
-Past service cost is recognised immediately to the extent that the benefits are already vested and otherwise it is amortized on straight-line basis over the remaining average period until the benefits become vested.
+Past service cost is recognized immediately to the extent that the benefits are already vested and otherwise it is amortized on straight-line basis over the remaining average period until the benefits become vested.

 The retirement benefit obligation recognised in the balance sheet represents the present value of the defined benefit obligation as reduced by plan assets.
 The plan assets are measured at fair value.